-Suggested algorithm: prompt and read the input.
+Suggested algorithm: Read the input.
 Convert the input into a list of words.
-Accumulate a list of the word lengths.
+Using that word list, accumulate a list of the word lengths.
 Determine from the list of the lengths, the maximum word length.
 Print the maximum word length.

 '''

-Enter text: it was great to see
+Enter text: it was great to see 5

 '''

 '''

-Enter text: apple banana kiwi melon orange
+Enter text: apple banana kiwi

+6

 '''